yuval1121/Coffeeshop_Backend/README.md

 - Client users can make orders.
 - Persistent data with MongoDB.
 - Passwords are hashed and salted.
-- Authentication with JWT tokens.
+- Authentication and authorization with JWT tokens.
 - Docker support.

 ## How To Use